Ballistic training

-Ballistic training, also incorrectly referred to as power training, is a form of training which involves throwing weights, and jumping with weights, in order to increase explosive power.
+Ballistic training, also known as compensatory acceleration training, uses exercises which accelerate a force through the entire range of motion.
+It is a form of power training which can involve throwing weights, jumping with weights, or swinging weights in order to increase explosive power.

-The term ballistic refers to a method of training, where the athletes' body or an external object is explosively projected into a flight phase [31] and can, therefore, include exercises such as jumps, throws, or strikes.
 The intention in ballistic exercises is to maximise the acceleration phase of an object's movement and minimise the deceleration phase.
-For instance, throwing a medicine ball maximises the acceleration of the ball; this can be contrasted with a standard weight training exercise where there would be a pronounced deceleration phase at the end of the repetition i.e. at the end of a bench press exercise the barbell is decelerated and brought to a halt.
-Similarly, an athlete jumping whilst holding a trap bar maximises the acceleration of the weight through the process of holding it whilst they jump; where as they would decelerate it at the end of a standard trap bar deadlift.
+For instance, throwing a medicine ball maximises the acceleration of the ball.
+This can be contrasted with a standard weight training exercise where there would be a pronounced deceleration phase at the end of the repetition i.e. at the end of a bench press exercise the barbell is decelerated and brought to a halt.
+Similarly, an athlete jumping whilst holding a trap bar maximises the acceleration of the weight through the process of holding it whilst they jump- where as they would decelerate it at the end of a standard trap bar deadlift.

 History

 The word ballistic comes from the Greek word βάλλειν (ballein), which means “to throw”.
 Evidence of ballistic training can be seen throughout recorded history, especially in depictions which show the throwing of a large stone (stone put).
 Other ballistic disciplines from antiquity include the javelin throw and the discus throw.
-The hammer throw is a younger discipline, known from the 15th century.
+The hammer throw is a younger discipline, known from the 16th century.

 Such throws have been both a popular sporting pastime, and a training method employed by soldiers.
 Ballistic training was first used in the modern day by elite athletes when they were looking to enhance their ability to perform explosively.
-Commonly used modern ballistic training exercises are medicine ball throws, bench throws, jump squats, cleans, snatches, and push presses.
+Commonly used modern ballistic training exercises are medicine ball throws, bench throws, jump squats, and kettlebell swings.